rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

 We almost discovered typeclasses!
 =================================

-*Typeclasses* are an implementation of polymorphism in which generic functions know what to do if there is evidence that the data satisfies some interface.
+*Typeclasses* are an approach to polymorphism in which generic functions know what to do if there is evidence that the data satisfies some interface.

-There is something like that in the latest revision of `maximum`:
+There is something like that in the last version of the `maximum` function:
 `Ordering` is the typeclass
 and the object we pass around is the evidence.
 We say that the object is an *instance* (or *model*) of the typeclass.

-But that’s not the real thing, because with actual typeclasses you don’t need to pass the evidence along.
+But that’s still not the real thing, because with actual typeclasses you don’t need to pass the evidence along.
-You just use the operations and it Just Works™.
+You simply use the operations and it Just Works™.

 In Haskell, typeclasses are a language feature.
 In Scala, on the other hand,
 they are a pattern (also called “the concept pattern”) that is implemented using implicits.

+To illustrate how it works,
-We can begin by making the ordering parameter implicit:
+we can begin by making the ordering parameter implicit:

 ~~~~ {.include .scala}
 file: typeclasses.sc